snghnaveen/cheatsheet/docs/intro.md

 I've curated a collection of key topics frequently covered in Golang interviews.
 From data structures and algorithms to concurrency, error handling, and database interactions, you'll find concise explanations, code snippets, and practical examples.

+You may find that few topic's answer is generated using ChatGPT.